leiwaaping/bioinformatic-basic-practices/Part I - linux and RNA-seq analysis pipeline.md

 5.print out the first column (ChromosomeID) of file CDS.txt.
 (try "cut")

-5.search keyword "gene" in gtf file , why the result from "grep -c" and "grep -o \*\*|wc -l" are different?
+6.search keyword "gene" in gtf file , why the result from "grep -c" and "grep -o \*\*|wc -l" are different?
 ($grep -c "gene" felCat9.refGene.gtf, 8487; $grep -o "gene" felCat9.refGene.gtf|wc -l, 16974)

-6.How many kind of transcript listed in the gtf file? and what's the number size of each kind of transcript respectively?
+7.How many kind of transcript(column 3) listed in the gtf file? and what's the number size of each kind of transcript respectively?
-(combine "grep" "sort" and "uniq" together; 6)
+(combine "grep" "sort" and "uniq" together)

-7.use vim editor to add a header at the first line  of gtf file.
+8.use vim editor to add a header at the first line  of gtf file.
 ("vim" and "I" to get access to the editing mode."Esc" to the control mode,":wq" to save and quit)

-8.Jump to line 1000 of gtf file in vim editor
+9.Jump to line 1000 of gtf file in vim editor

-9. replace all "refGene" with "CatRef".
+10.replace all "refGene" with "CatRef".
 (try "vim" or "sed")

-10.delete gtf file and the txt file.
-(try "rm")

 ## RNA-seq analysis pipelines